 The dissolved oxygen translator is a 10% exceedance of the water quality criteria as described in Section 6.4.
-The pH translator is considered to be exceeded when pH varies from the standard of between 6.0 and 9.0 standard units and assessment is described in Section 6.3.
+The pH translator is considered to be exceeded when pH varies from the criteria of between 6.0 and 9.0 standard units and assessment is described in Section 6.3.

-Any wadeable stream or river segment that exceeds screening level criteria, but lacks adequate data to assess will be placed into Category 3b.
-Insufficient Data.
-Category 3 streams will be prioritized based on the magnitude of nutrient concentration, available data, and staff resources.
+Any wadeable stream or river segment that exceeds screening level criteria, but lacks adequate data to assess may be placed into Category 3b, Insufficient Data.
+Category 3 streams may be prioritized based on the magnitude of nutrient concentration, available data, and staff resources.

-DELISTING METHODOLOGY FOR WADEABLE STREAMS:
+SUPPORT AND DELISTING METHODOLOGY FOR WADEABLE STREAMS: